 Exercise During Nap Time

 This is a no-brainer, however, it’s not always easy to do.
 After all, you have a lot to get done during the day.
 And, if your baby is taking short naps, it doesn’t leave you much time to exercise.
-Here are a few tips to implementing this strategy:
+Here are a few tips for implementing this strategy:

 - Use the first nap to take a nap yourself or do a few chores.
 Then, save the second nap to exercise.